-Less than 1% of our total outstanding shares on an as-converted basis.
+\ Less than 1% of our total outstanding shares on an as-converted basis.

-For each person and group included in this table, percentage ownership is calculated by dividing the number of shares beneficially owned by such person or group by the sum of (i)

-2,619,566,493 being the number of ordinary shares on an as-converted basis outstanding as of the date of this prospectus, and (ii) the number of ordinary shares underlying share options held by such person or group that are exercisable and share awards that will become vested within 60 days after the date of this prospectus.

-The address of our directors and executive officers except for Mr. Jun Lei and Mr. Shou Zi Chew is Kingsoft Tower, No. 33, Xiao Ying West Road, Haidian District Beijing, 100085, the People's Republic of China.
-The business address of Mr. Jun Lei and Mr. Shou Zi Chew is Xiaomi Campus, No. 33 Xi Erqi Middle Road, Haidian District, Beijing, 100085, the People's Republic of China.

-†† Each of Mr. Hang Wang and Mr. Mingto Yu has accepted appointment as a director, which will be immediately effective upon the SEC's declaration of effectiveness of our registration Mr. Lei has the majority voting power in Xiaomi Corporation and is deemed to beneficially own our shares held by Xiaomi Corporation.
+- For each person and group included in this table, percentage ownership is calculated by dividing the number of shares beneficially owned by such person or group by the sum of (i) 2,612,005,517 being the number of ordinary shares on an as-converted basis outstanding as of the date of this prospectus, and (ii) the number of ordinary shares underlying share options held by such person or group that are exercisable within 60 days after the date of this prospectus. - The address of our directors and executive officers except for Mr. Jun Lei and Mr. Shou Zi Chew is Kingsoft Tower, No. 33, Xiao Ying West Road, Haidian District Beijing, 100085, the People's Republic of China.
+The business address of Mr. Jun Lei and Mr. Shou Zi Chew is Xiaomi Science and Technology Park, Anning Zhuang Road, Haidian District, Beijing, 100085, the People's Republic of China. - Each of Mr. Hang Wang and Mr. Mingto Yu has accepted appointment as a director, which will be immediately effective upon the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part.